influxdata/docs.influxdata.com-ARCHIVE/content/chronograf/v1.4/introduction/installation.md

 ## Configuration and Security

-See the [Configuration](/chronograf/v1.4/administration/configuration/) document for a description of the available configuration options.
+See [Configuring Chronograf](/chronograf/v1.4/administration/configuring-chronograf/) for a description of the available configuration options.
-See [Security Best Practices](/chronograf/v1.4/administration/security-best-practices/) for TLS and OAUTH 2.0 setup instructions.
+See [Managing security](/chronograf/v1.4/administration/security-best-practices/) for TLS and OAuth 2.0 setup instructions.